One frequently asked question is: "What type of device should I get for my student?"

 - Do I need the highest level MacBook out there?

-- I want to buy an Windows laptop, what would you recommend?
+- I want to buy a Windows laptop, what would you recommend?

 - Are Chromebooks ok to purchase?